 The short-term use of bed and breakfast accommodation has tended to rise in times of an increase in applications, although in its response to the Home Affairs Select Committee the government stated that the accommodation providers had taken measures to lessen the need for this.
 The drawback is that people accommodated in a hotel, even if only for one or two nights, have limited or no access to many of the reception-related rights granted to asylum seekers, with reported cases of persons having only restricted access to accommodation.
-The consequence of such temporary 'emergency' accommodation is that it additionally delays their access to the support system and other welfare services to which they are entitled, as it may take a couple of days before they access advice and complete an application for asylum support.300
+The consequence of such temporary 'emergency' accommodation is that it additionally delays their access to the support system and other welfare services to which they are entitled, as it may take a couple of days before they access advice and complete an application for asylum support.319

-Asylum seekers should not stay in initial accommodation for any longer than 19 days, but there can be dispersal backlogs and it is common to find asylum seekers stuck in initial accommodation for over 3 weeks due to a lack of dispersal accommodation.301 The consequences of such backlogs are varied, but the January 2017 accommodation report from the Home Affairs Select Committee highlighted its
+Asylum seekers should not stay in initial accommodation for any longer than 3-4 weeks320 days but there can be dispersal backlogs and it is common to find asylum seekers stuck in initial accommodation for over 3 weeks due to a lack of dispersal accommodation.321 There has been a huge increase in the use of hotel and other full-board accommodation during 2020.
+The Home Office has issued a statement about the use

-A list of Home Office reporting centres is available at: http://bit.ly/2ryZGPZ.
+317 A list of Home Office reporting centres is available at: http://bit.ly/2ryZGPZ.